 Why I Am Grateful Worksheet

-Sometimes when people suffer from low self-esteem, low confidence, or mood disorders like anxiety and depression it is easy to focus on the negative and forget about the positive that they have in their lives.
-When patients focus only on the negative it is hard to imagine a happy and positive life that has hope, confidence, and a drive to succeed.
+Sometimes when people suffer from low self-esteem, low confidence, or mood disorders like anxiety and depression, it is easy to focus on the negative and forget about the things that they appreciate in their lives.
+When clients focus only on the challenging or painful parts of their life, it is hard to imagine a life that has hope, confidence, and a drive to succeed.

 About This Worksheet